 The Gripen had flown in exercises before, but always inside Brazil, where its air force acted as host.
 Salitre marked the first time the type operated beyond national borders and slotted into another country’s command structure.

 The deployment also lands at a symbolic moment.
-In March, Brazil unveiled the first Gripen built entirely on its own territory at the Gavião Peixoto plant, becoming the first country to produce the fighter outside Sweden.
+In March, Brazil unveiled the first Gripen built entirely on its own soil at the Gavião Peixoto plant, becoming the first country to produce the fighter outside Sweden.

 Weeks earlier the jet had also flown in a large joint exercise at home, working alongside the Brazilian navy and army.
 Taking it abroad was the logical next step in a deliberate, staged rollout rather than a sudden leap.